 Contractors are unlikely to be held responsible for a home’s radon remediation, unless a new home is found to have a problem during inspection.
 Showing a homeowner that their home is safe, and that you have taken steps to make the home safe, will be a benefit to you in the long run.

-Radon Rid Offers Professional Radon Remediation You Can Count On
+Radon-Rid, LLC Offers Professional Radon Testing You Can Count On

-Radon remediation may sound like a major undertaking, but a professional certified specialist like Radon Rid knows the best methods for each home type, and the cost is low relative to other home improvement projects.
+Radon inspection may sound like a major undertaking, but a professional certified specialist like Radon-Rid, LLC knows the best methods for each home type, and the cost is low relative to other home improvement projects.
 Keep informed of the newest materials and building techniques, have professional guidance available when needed, and your clients will thank you.
-Contact Radon-Rid for more information about radon prevention and remediation today.
+Contact Radon-Rid, LLC for more information about radon prevention and safety today.